University of Waikato

 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

-All students must purchase the Studentsafe-University Insurance through University of Waikato.
+All students must purchase the Student safe-University Insurance through University of Waikato.
 The cost of this insurance is roughly NZD$310 per semester.
 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
-Contact the Study Abroad Office for more details.
+Contact the Education Abroad Office for more details.

 Students can choose to live on campus in full-board residence halls, or in self-catered, cottage-style units, however on-campus housing is not guaranteed.
 Students may also live off campus, sharing a house or flat with other students or living with a host family.
 Housing costs are paid in Hamilton and vary based on the type of accommodation chosen.